nerdymishka/gainz/CONTRIBUTING.md

 This contributing guide SHALL use the Apache 2.0 License

 This code of conduct relies on the language of [Rfc2119](https://www.ietf.org/rfc/rfc2119.txt)

 ### Terms

-- **CREATOR** - Any person that created or started the project.
+- **CREATOR**- Any person that created or started the project.
-- **ADMINISTRATOR** - Any person that manages organizational resources and system privileges
+- **ADMINISTRATOR**- Any person that manages organizational resources and system privileges.
-- **MAINTAINER** - Any person that enforces policy and process.
+- **MAINTAINER**- Any person that enforces policy and process.
-- **CONTRIBUTOR** - Any person that submits a patch to the source repository.
+- **CONTRIBUTOR**- Any person that submits a patch to the source repository.
-- **USER** - Any person that interacts with the final product and MAY contribute feedback.
+- **USER**- Any person that interacts with the final product and MAY contribute feedback.
 - **AUTHOR** Any person that writes a specific piece of code or content.
-- **PLATFORM** - The primary git repository that hosts the project.
+- **PLATFORM**- The primary git repository that hosts the project.
-- **TICKET** - A new thread or item created in the project bug or issue tracker.
+- **TICKET**- A new thread or item created in the project bug or issue tracker.
-- **LICENSE** - The primary Open Source Licence that is applied to the source code repository.
+- **LICENSE**- The primary Open Source Licence that is applied to the source code repository.
   Unless otherwise stated, the LICENSE, refers to the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) or higher license created by the [Apache Foundation](http://www.apache.org/).
 - **PATCH** The set of changes and contributions that a CONTRIBUTOR wants to apply to the project.

 ### Licensing

 - The project LICENSE is the Apache 2.0 or greater license.
 - The project MUST use the stated LICENSE.
 - The LICENSE must be placed in the LICENSE file in the root of the git repository.
 - A patch MUST use the same LICENSE as the project.
 - A 3rd party library MUST use a software LICENSE that is compatible